JJLongoria/aura-helper/README.md

 ### Format Code
     - Format Apex code with Ctrl+Atl+F

+### File Structure View
+    - Added a new view for explore the file structure.
+You can see al classes, interfaces, components... member and go to it with one click

 ### Commands features
 Some commands with tools for help in your work.
 All commands start with "AuraHelper:"